 LUMN ALERT: The Klein Law Firm Reminds Investors of a Lead Plaintiff Deadline of May 2, 2023 in the Class Action Filed on Behalf of Lumen Technologies, Inc. Shareholders

-/EIN News/ -- NEW YORK, April 26, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Lumen Technologies, Inc. (NYSE: LUMN) alleging that the Company violated federal securities laws.
+NEW YORK, April 26, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Lumen Technologies, Inc. LUMN alleging that the Company violated federal securities laws.

 This lawsuit is on behalf of all persons or entities who purchased or otherwise acquired Lumen common stock between September 14, 2020, and February 7, 2023, inclusive.